lokaimoma/wsclone/README.md

-WsClone is a (WIP) rust tool for making local copies of a website.
+wsclone is a (WIP) rust tool for making local copies of a website.